solid-contrib/Explaining-the-Vision-Panel/Nutshell/Solid-in-a-nutshell.md

 Users can have more than one identity which can either be from an identity provider or from a domain that the user owns.
 Regardless of the identity provider, users can share data with each other.

+## Beneficent Apps and Pods
+Some Solid apps and Pods will be branded as 'beneficent' which will use data in the interest of the user (without advertising).
+Users will pay for beneficent apps and Pods.

 # Tailored to a specific audience

 Why Solid is useful depends on the audience.
 Audiences include: